HakkaTjakka/CAVES/readme.md

 Added 2 more layers of bedrock against leaking exxabite floodfill because of height update (lots of empty space <0 in 1.18.1, windows version needs (re-)compiling .exe, i'm on Ubuntu Linux for now...) (did not work... maybe the water skips into non loaded chunks under y<0...)

+Changed the source code in Windows and Linux version for better (i think ...) colors.

+# Windows version .exe needs to be recompiled for that!
+(I'm under Ubuntu now and don't want to switch, i update it later)

 https://github.com/HakkaTjakka/CAVES/blob/main/Minecraft/1.18.1/mods/toofast-1.18-0.0.1.2.jar (for server, 'player moves to quickly', works!)

 Including CodeBlocks and mingw64 seh compiler (Windows)